Fall Adult Education Series: Sickness & End of Life Issues

 St. Colette has much to offer in this area.
 While all three studies have come to the end of their work for this year, each will get started once again in the fall.
 These bible studies, each run independent of the other, meet:

 - Tuesday, From 7:15-8:30pm in the Room C of the Activity Center.
 This study is sponsored by the Knights of Columbus and promises to be an exciting year of study as they look into 1st & 2nd Samuel.
 Class will begin Tuesday, September 12 at 7:15pm in Room C of the Parish Activities Building.
 All are welcomed.

 - Wednesday, 10am-11:30am in the Library of the Activity Center.
 This study will resume Wednesday morning on September 13th.
 Our course of study for 2017-18 will be to explore themes of faith and how we are called to live it in this modern world by exploring some of the Letter’s St. Paul wrote while in prison.
 This study meets in the Library of the Parish Office Building.

 - Wednesday, 7-8:30pm in Room D of the Activity Center.
-This Bible study resume September 13th and will continue taking on one of Bishop Barron’s video series: “Catholicism: The Pivotal Players.
+This Bible study will continue taking on one of Bishop Barron’s video series: “Catholicism: The Pivotal Players.
 This study will explore the teachings of major saints of both old and today.
 The cost is $25 for the participant’s book (if you were not a part of last spring’s study) This study meets in the Library of the Parish Office Building.